how to finger-pick the dulcimer

 Your left hand nails should be short.
 If you touch your left hand fingertips vertically onto a smooth, hard surface the nail should just touch the surface after applying a little pressure.
 Nails that are too short will eventually cause your fingertips to become spatulate.
 If they are too long you won’t be able to fret the string correctly, inhibiting your playing and potentially marking the fingerboard.

 The nail length on your right hand is more a matter of preference.
 As a general rule long nails give a sweet, soft sound, whereas short nails will give more volume and allow for greater speed and accuracy.
-Bearing this in mind, I manicure my nails to be slightly longer for playing the dulcimer, than the guitar.
+I manicure my nails to be slightly longer for playing the dulcimer, than the guitar.

 In general, your nails should be short enough to allow your fingertips to touch and dampen the string when it is plucked but not so short that you have to hook your fingers to catch the string.
 Indeed, this is the key to successful fingerpicking.